 The University provides a variety of transportation and parking options to students, faculty, staff, and visitors to the UChicago community.
 Transportation offerings are designed to serve and support members of the campus community and our surrounding neighbors to travel on and around campus safely and efficiently.

-Starting Autumn Quarter 2014, all UGo Shuttle riders are asked to tap their valid UChicago or University of Chicago Medicine ID on a card reader each time they board a shuttle.
+All UGo Shuttle riders are asked to tap their valid UChicago or University of Chicago Medicine ID on a card reader each time they board a shuttle.
 See the Shuttle ID Guidelines page for more information.

 To help ensure your safety as you travel around campus, the neighboring areas, and the Chicago area, keep in mind the following tips: